MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/non-windows.md

 Microsoft Defender for Endpoint on iOS is our mobile threat defense solution for devices running iOS 11.0 and higher.
 Both Supervised and Unsupervised devices are supported.
-On iOS, we offer web protection which includes anti-phishing, blocking of unsafe connections, and setting of custom indicators.
+On iOS, we offer web protection which includes anti-phishing, blocking unsafe connections, and setting custom indicators.
 For more information about the key features and benefits, read our [announcements](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/bg-p/MicrosoftDefenderATPBlog/label-name/iOS).

 For more details on how to get started, visit the Microsoft Defender for Endpoint